shakeel-faiz/FF/26-Jun/01-pdb-files.md

 - **Biovia Discovery Studio:**
 Biovia Discovery Studio is a comprehensive suite of modeling and simulation tools widely used in molecular biology research.
 It supports the opening and analysis of PDB files and offers a range of molecular modeling and analysis capabilities.

+## Conclusion:

+The diversity of PDB files, ranging from experimental structures to predicted models, offers a broad spectrum of knowledge for researchers in the field of structural biology.
+Whether derived from experimental techniques or computational methods, these files provide a foundation for studying protein structures, elucidating functional mechanisms, and facilitating drug discovery efforts.
+The availability and utilization of different types of PDB files contribute to the advancement of structural biology and have a profound impact on various scientific disciplines.